 "The malls benefit because it gives them a competitive edge over other malls," Kutnick said.
 "And they aren't out anything.
 We compensate them for the space we take up and help them market it and hype it up to shoppers."

-The shopper registers basic demographic information, steps into the booth fully clothed and stands still for about 10 seconds while the scanning wand rotates around her.
+How it works The shopper registers basic demographic information, steps into the booth fully clothed and stands still for about 10 seconds while the scanning wand rotates around her.

 The "vertical wand" in the booth contains 196 small antennas that send and receive low-power radio waves.
 In the 10 to 15 seconds it takes for the wand to rotate around a fully-clothed individual, the radio waves send and receive low-power signals.
 The signals don't "see" a customer's clothing but reflect off their skin which is, basically, water.
 The signals are similar to, but have far less power (1/1000th) than, a typical cell phone call.
 When the wand's rotation is complete, mybestfit has recorded more than 200,000 points of measurement.
 The software then electronically compares a customer's body measurements to the sizing specifications of apparel brands.